National Interest Waiver Analysis

 • U.S. traffic safety crisis (nearly 40,000 Americans die in traffic crashes annually, with 94 percent attributed to human error; NHTSA reported 1,429 autonomous vehicle incidents from 2021-2025 under Standing General Order 2021-01, highlighting the need for formal governance architectures in deployed AV systems)

-The applicant has built, over a sustained period of independent research, a complete ecosystem of governance architectures spanning formal mathematical foundations (Dempster-Shafer trust fusion, four-level authority state machines with hysteresis), patent-filed intellectual property (four U.S. provisional applications), open reproducible artifacts (eighteen Zenodo DOIs, fifteen SSRN papers), hardware platform designs across five operational domains (defense, automotive, maritime, critical infrastructure, and orbital), and nineteen interactive simulations producing 2,800+ structured experimental runs with zero unsafe actions.
+The applicant has built, over a sustained period of independent research, a complete ecosystem of governance architectures spanning formal mathematical foundations (Dempster-Shafer trust fusion, four-level authority state machines with hysteresis), patent-filed intellectual property (four U.S. provisional applications), open reproducible artifacts (twenty-four Zenodo DOIs, sixteen SSRN papers), hardware platform designs across ten operational domains (defense, automotive, maritime, critical infrastructure, orbital, counter-UAS, agentic AI, swarm, IT/OT, and financial), and nineteen interactive simulations producing 2,800+ structured simulation runs with no observed unsafe authority transitions.
 This body of work demonstrates not a single publication or proof-of-concept, but a multi-year research program with the technical depth, publication record, and implementation evidence to continue advancing authority-governed autonomy as a field within the United States.
 The cross-domain portability across ten domains, defense (BLADE-EDGE, DoDD 3000.09), civilian transportation (BLADE-AV, ISO 26262 ASIL-D), maritime surveillance (BLADE-MARITIME, MIL-STD-810G), critical infrastructure (BLADE-INFRA, SIL 3 / NERC CIP), orbital (BLADE-SPACE, NASA EXPAND.3.S26B aligned, TRL 2-3 Preliminary Design), counter-UAS (BLADE-CUAS, EO 14305 and the FY26 NDAA Safer Skies Act), agentic AI (BLADE-AGENT-HSM, the hardware root of trust for autonomous AI agents aligned with the CISA/NSA/Five Eyes agentic-AI guidance and FY26 NDAA Sections 1513 and 6601), and swarm autonomy (BLADE-SWARM, attritable autonomous swarms with Byzantine-fault-tolerant authority governance aligned with DoDD 3000.09, the FY26 NDAA, and the NIST AI RMF), and the IT/OT boundary (BLADE-INFRA-OT, fail-closed cross-boundary OT command adjudication aligned with NIST SP 800-82, ISA/IEC 62443, and NERC CIP), achieved on the same governance pipeline, is evidence that the applicant's architectures address fundamental safety principles, not narrow application-specific designs.

 Evidence of positioning to advance this endeavor:

-• Independent external citations (2): SSRN paper AI-Enabled Military Decision-Making and Escalation Risk: Human-Machine Command Authority in Great Power Competition (SSRN ID 6082847, January 2026) cited in Hernandez, J. (2026), The Cascade Protocol (Pomona College, Department of Economics), ISBN 979-8195946579, DOI 10.5281/zenodo.20113664, Reference #36 of 36, alongside the U.S. Department of War AI Strategy (January 2026), King's College London, US Army War College, Harvard Law School PILAC, Lieber Institute West Point, Carnegie Endowment for International Peace, Atlantic Council, and NDU Press.
+• Independent external citations (5): SSRN paper AI-Enabled Military Decision-Making and Escalation Risk: Human-Machine Command Authority in Great Power Competition (SSRN ID 6082847, January 2026) cited in Hernandez, J. (2026), The Cascade Protocol (Pomona College, Department of Economics), ISBN 979-8195946579, DOI 10.5281/zenodo.20113664, Reference #36 of 36, alongside the U.S. Department of War AI Strategy (January 2026), King's College London, US Army War College, Harvard Law School PILAC, Lieber Institute West Point, Carnegie Endowment for International Peace, Atlantic Council, and NDU Press.
 Separately, SSRN paper ERAM: Escalation Risk in AI-Enabled Command and Control (SSRN ID 6176802) cited as Reference #4 in "The Ethics of AI in U.S. Warfare," LexAI Journal, University of Toronto Law and Ethics of Artificial Intelligence Students' Association (April 2026).
+Separately, SSRN paper The strategic convergence: AI has outpaced human clearance models (SSRN ID 5940814) is cited as reference [41] in Baruwal Chhetri et al. (2026), From Frontier to Shadow AI: A Simmering Threat to Assurance and Security in Critical Infrastructure (arXiv:2606.00088).
+Separately, SSRN paper AI-Enabled Military Decision-Making and Escalation Risk (SSRN ID 6082847) is cited in endnote 39 of Lt Gen (Dr) R S Panwar (2026), Cognition, Agency, and Authority: A Taxonomy of Advanced AI Systems with Military Implications (Academia.edu preprint).
+Separately, SSRN paper Strategic Subterranean Domain Awareness: A Comprehensive Technical and Operational Evaluation of Next-Generation AI-Fused Counter-Tunnel Architectures (SSRN ID 6046594) is cited as reference [1] in Junaid, Khan & Ahmed (2026), Unsupervised Detection of Underground Tunnels in Ground-Penetrating Radar Using Depth-Restricted Reconstruction Scoring (arXiv:2607.04882, Sir Syed CASE Institute of Technology and University of Strathclyde, July 2026), cited twice in the body.
 Third-party independent adoption of the applicant's published research within months of release.

 • 19 interactive technical simulations implementing the governance architectures with real-time computation